pkhamre/wp-varnish/readme.txt

 == Description ==

+This plugin purges your varnish cache when content is added or edited.
+This includes when a new post is added, a post is updated or when a comment is posted to your blog.
 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and